MingmingGuo/mingmingguo.github.io/_pages/about.md

 # 🔥 News
+- *2024.10*: &nbsp;🎉🎉🎉 I join the Laboratory of Energy and Theoretical and Applied Mechanics (LEMTA) in Laurent Chaput's group.
-- *2022.07*: &nbsp;🎉🎉 <span style="font-weight:bold"> Have successfully completed " <a style="color:bule" href="https://www.coursera.org/account/accomplishments/verify/CHVQDWDTYWHS"> Writing in Science</a> " , an online non-credit course authorized by Stanford University and offered through Coursera </span>.
+- *2022.07*: &nbsp;🎉🎉 <span> Have successfully completed " <a style="color:bule" href="https://www.coursera.org/account/accomplishments/verify/CHVQDWDTYWHS"> Writing in Science</a> " , an online non-credit course authorized by Stanford University and offered through Coursera </span>.
-- *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.
+- *2022.05*: &nbsp;🎉🎉 Invited to contribute a research article to the international journal “Crystals” in the topic "First-Principles Simulation—NanoTheory".
+- *2022.02*: &nbsp;🎉🎉 I attended "18th Advanced School on Parallel Computing" by Cineca HPC Department-Education Division.
+- *2022.01*: &nbsp;🎉🎉 I attended the course "Machine Learning for Heliophysics" by Cineca HPC Department - Education Division (A maximum number of 25 students will be accepted).

 # 📝 Publications